Board of Directors

 Jeremy has Bachelor's and Master's Degrees, respectively, from Johns Hopkins University (JHU) and JHU's School of Advanced International Studies, and a law degree (Magna Cum Laude) from the University of Pennsylvania's School of Law.
 He is married and has two adult children.

-Jamie Patten,
+Jamie Patten

 Chief Administrative Officer